Separating mixtures: how we concentrate natural materials: teachers’ notes

 This activity is designed for students aged 11-14.

 The activity covers methods of separation of mixtures as a class practical and then applies ideas about separation to separating mixtures of minerals on the basis of their different physical properties.
-National Curriculum statements for England and Wales both mention distillation and chromatography but also mention or imply the need to know about ‘other appropriate methods’.
-This topic fulfils that requirement.

 Students are shown a piece of granite and see that it is clearly a mixture.
 They are then presented with several simple mixtures and invited to devise and try out ways of separating them.
 Finally the ways in which some real mixtures of minerals are separated are discussed and tested.